Mixed States Uniquely Determined by Marginals and Additivity: Introduction

 \section{Introduction}

 Understanding the information of a global state with its local parts elucidates profound differences between quantum mechanics and its classical counterpart.
 Quantum marginal problem deals with the existence of a valid global state, whose marginals (i.e., reduced density matrices) match the input set of states \cite{coleman1963structure, klyachko2004quantum}.
 If such a quantum marginal problem does admit a solution, one may focus on an interrelated problem.
 Given access to local information provided by the marginals, is the global state determined uniquely by the marginals?
-If yes, this global state is uniquely determined among all (UDA) states, which naturally follows the need of quantum system certification, including quantum state tomography (QST) \cite{ bisio2009optimal,huang2025process}, self-testing \cite{ivan2023quantum}, and other device-independent tasks \cite{qiu2024measurement}.
-Generally, the number of observables required for certification increases exponentially with the number of systems \cite{qin2024state}, whereas the UDA property allows the required observables exhibits polynomial growth.
+If so, this global state is uniquely determined among all (UDA) states.
+This uniqueness is precisely the prerequisite for quantum state tomography via reduced density operators: only when the global state is uniquely determined by its marginals can the full state be reconstructed from local data alone \cite{bisio2009optimal,huang2025process, qt2017tao}.
+More broadly, this property is also relevant to quantum system certification, self-testing \cite{ivan2023quantum}, and other device-independent tasks \cite{qiu2024measurement}.
+Generally, the number of observables required for certification increases exponentially with the number of systems \cite{qin2024state}, whereas the UDA property allows the required number of observables to grow polynomially.
 This lowers the complexity of reconstructing the state of systems substantially \cite{cramer2010efficient,experiment2024hu}.
 Besides, the UDA property brings tools for dissipative quantum control \cite{karuvade2019uniquely}, and topological stabilizer codes in multipartite quantum error correction \cite{liao2022topo}.
 Moreover, the characterization of a set of marginals that uniquely determines the global state sheds light on the structure of multipartite entanglement across different subsystems \cite{den2002almost, walck2008only}.